Non-resident students squeezing out residents is not the University of California's biggest problem, the system's president said Thursday.

-Sacramento's contribution to the UC system's $22.5 billion budget has dwindled to something over $2 billion, Yudof said.
+Sacramento's contribution to the UC system's $22.5 billion budget has dwindled to $2.37 billion, Yudof said.
 The state covers 60 percent less per student than it did 20 years ago and, for the first time, UC students now pay more than taxpayers.

 The bulk of UC revenues comes from other sources, mainly those for hospitals and physicians in the system's five medical centers.